prem-muthedath/timer/README.md

 taken from Beck's book in `src/tests/timer` folder.
 These timing tests are invoked from the `main()` method in `src/tests/timer/AllTests.java`.

-If you would like to add your own set of timing tests, however, you can do so by following the below steps:
+If you would like to add your own set of timing tests, however, you can follow the steps below.
+Please note that step 1 is mandatory.
+For steps 2-4, you can either follow the proposal below or craft your own version to meet your needs.

 1. Create a class that encapsulates the set of your timing tests.
 This class must be a subclass of `TimingTests.java` in the `framework` folder.
 Ensure as